Gideon a Good Soldier Jud 6:12 CLICK TITLE FOR AUDIO

-Fed himself while under enemy oppression – Jud 6:11 threshed wheat by the winepress – 6:4 they had left no sustenance for Israel – as a soldier you have to go through survival training because you will not always be able to get food – there are many interesting stories of the means soldiers devise to feed themselves [looting, spoiling, harvesting, hunting, rooting, etc.] – when you are oppressed it’s hard to read your Bible – one POW 7 years in solitary in Vietnam survived on his memory of 18 years of Sunday School in his Baptist Church; never knew the value of scripture memory until he was faced with losing his mind in solitary and had no Bible or hymnbook – other POW’s in Vietnam denied a Bible but because they had memorized the scriptures they were able to recreate a lot of the Bible so that they could study and witness – they used a knocking code language to witness and to testify to each other and they were able to devise crude writing utensils and parchments to record verses they had remembered.
+Fed himself while under enemy oppression.
+Jud 6:11 threshed wheat by the winepress.
+Jud 6:4 they had left no sustenance for Israel.
+As a soldier you have to go through survival training because you will not always be able to get food.
+There are many interesting stories of the means soldiers devise to feed themselves [looting, spoiling, harvesting, hunting, rooting, etc.].
+When you are oppressed it’s hard to read your Bible.
+One POW 7 years in solitary in Vietnam survived on his memory of 18 years of Sunday School in his Baptist Church; never knew the value of scripture memory until he was faced with losing his mind in solitary and had no Bible or hymnbook.
+Other POW’s in Vietnam denied a Bible but because they had memorized the scriptures they were able to recreate a lot of the Bible so that they could study and witness.
+They used a knocking code language to witness and to testify to each other and they were able to devise crude writing utensils and parchments to record verses they had remembered.

-Didn’t stop until he had finished the work God gave him to do – Jud 8:4 in spite of the fact that he and his men were faint and weary they still had to fight off 15,000 men [8:10] – and they weren’t getting help from the men of Succoth or the men of Penuel – that could have been very discouraging but he didn’t let it stop him – he went with what he had and didn’t quit until he had killed the princes and won the victory – 8:28 – too many kings in Israel stopped short of killing off the enemy sufficiently and were soon attacked again.
+Didn’t stop until he had finished the work God gave him to do.
+Jud 8:4 in spite of the fact that he and his men were faint and weary they still had to fight off 15,000 men [8:10].
+And they weren’t getting help from the men of Succoth or the men of Penuel.
+That could have been very discouraging but he didn’t let it stop him.
+He went with what he had and didn’t quit until he had killed the princes and won the victory.
+Jud 8:28 Too many kings in Israel stopped short of killing off the enemy sufficiently and were soon attacked again.